Harriet Hageman once berated Trump and endorsed Liz Cheney. She now challenges her with her support | ExBulletin

 Hageman, according to the New York Times, called Trump “racist and xenophobic” in 2016.

-In a lengthy statement to CNN, Hageman attacked Cheney for not being “Wyoming in the sense of what that means”, and said that “Cheney’s betrayal began long before the 2020 election.”
+In a lengthy statement to CNN, Hageman attacked Cheney for not being “Wyoming in the sense of what that means,” and said “Cheney’s betrayal began long before the 2020 election.”

 “We think it should be the Republicans who choose our candidates, not the Democrats,” she said.

-Note: This story has been updated with more of Hageman’s statement.